 To demonstrate compliance with the applicable regulatory requirements, manufacturers of medical devices must follow a conformity assessment procedure which varies according to the type of medical device and its risk classification.
-Except for certain Class I devices, a conformity assessment procedure typically requires the intervention of an independent organization accredited to conduct conformity assessments, known as a "Notified Body."
-Under the conformity assessment procedure we have elected to follow for our products, the Notified Body audits and examines the technical file and the quality system applied to the design, manufacture and final inspection of our products.
+Except for certain Class I devices, a conformity assessment procedure we have elected to follow for our products, the Notified Body audits and examines the technical file and the quality system applied to the design, manufacture and final inspection of our products.
 If we successfully complete the applicable procedure, the Notified Body issues a certificate of conformity.
-This certificate entitles a manufacturer to affix the CE mark to its medical devices after having also prepared and signed a "EU declaration of conformity" indicating that the product meets the applicable regulatory requirements.
-The certificate of conformity is valid for a maximum of five years, and may be extended on application for a further period not exceeding five years.
-While we have successfully completed the applicable regulatory procedures for our NBTXR3 product for the treatment of STS, we cannot guarantee that all our product candidates will be equally successful.
+This certificate entities a manufacturer to affix the CE mark to its medical devices after having also prepared and signed a "EU declaration of conformity" indicating that the product meets the applicable regulatory requirements.
+The certificate of conformity is valid for a maximum of five years, and may be equally successfully completed the applicable regulatory procedures for our NBTXR3 product for the treatment of STS, we cannot guarantee that all our product candidates will be equally successful.